Shri Yantra Mandir, Amarkantak

 Love this?
 Explore the entire list of things to do in Amarkantak before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Amarkantak and book an accommodation of your choice.

-Shri Yantra Mandir, Amarkantak Reviews - Write a Review
+Shri Yantra Mandir, Amarkantak Reviews

 The Maha Meru Sri Yantra Temple is encircled by forest on two sides, the ancient and sacred Batte Krishna Kund, a pond on its western side, and a water reservoir to its north.
 The temple is constructed in the middle of the Maikal, Satpuda and Vindhyachal range of mountains, 3500 ft. above sea level in Amarkantak, Madhya Pradesh.
 Amarkantak enjoys the distinction of being the source of three rivers – the Juhila, the Sonbhadra and the Narmada.
 The borderline dividing north and south India also passes through this spot.
 The entrance to the sprawling temple precincts is through an impressive, sculpturally rich towering gate, the four sides of which are crowned with the faces of goddesses Saraswati, Kali, Bhuvaneshwari and Lakshmi.
 The lower segments of these sides are embellished with finely sculpted figurines of the 64 yoginis associated with the Tantrik cult, 16 on each side.
 In addition, Ganesh and Kartik are also featured on one of the sides.